Germany extends temporary controls to all land borders – DW – 09/09/2024

 Reports citing government sources said Faeser had already informed the European Commission of the measures.

-Germany shares more than 3,700-kilometer-long (2,300 miles) of land border with Denmark, the Netherlands, Belgium, Luxembourg, France, Switzerland, Austria, the Czech Republic and Poland.
+Germany shares more than 3,700 kilometers (more than 2,300 miles) of land borders with Denmark, the Netherlands, Belgium, Luxembourg, France, Switzerland, Austria, the Czech Republic and Poland.
 All are fellow members of the Schengen Zone, within which there are usually no restrictions and checks on travel.

 The controls start from next Monday and are to initially set to last for six months.